deic-dk/files_sharding/README.md

    For user sharding, there should be max one of these per file/folder request and typically, when browsing directories with the web interface or a WebDAV client, only one in total:
-   An initial propfind on / on the head-node will return URLs to, say, slave1, and all subsequent requests will go directly to slave1.
+   An initial propfind on / on the head-server will return URLs to, say, slave1, and all subsequent requests will go directly to slave1.
    Direct propfinds on, /some/dir, will be redirected to, say, slave1, and all subsequent requests will go directly to slave1.

-   It remains to be seen if this is also so for the sync clients, or if they will insist on using connecting to the head-node - in particular for put and mkcol.
-If it is not so, an easy work-around is to display a user's slave-node in his preferences and instruct him to use this as sync URL.
+   It remains to be seen if this is also so for the sync clients, or if they will insist on using connecting to the head-server - in particular for put and mkcol.
+If it is not so, an easy work-around is to display a user's slave-server in his preferences and instruct him to use this as sync URL.

-   For path-sharded folders, there may be multiple redirects per file/folder request, but again, with WebDAV clients, we expect there to be only one up front - and then perhaps a few more - depending on how many slave-nodes the folder is spread over.
+   For path-sharded folders, there may be multiple redirects per file/folder request, but again, with WebDAV clients, we expect there to be only one up front - and then perhaps a few more - depending on how many slave-servers the folder is spread over.

    Since path-sharded folders are not synced, the only other worry is direct curl requests.
    This is how data is expected to be staged in and out from compute servers, so it is